Institute of Organic Farming

-The MBRC was first used in the project "Fattening trial feed structure", which examined the effect of milled versus pelleted feed with or without additionally offering germinated wheat to broiler chicken.
+The MHFZ in its first version of only two units was used in the project "Fattening trial feed structure", which examined the effect of milled versus pelleted feed with or without additionally offering germinated wheat to broiler chicken.

-Since 2017, the MBRC is used for the broiler trials as well as the laying hen trials of the BÖLN-project "Treated common vetch seeds monogastrics".
-In order to house laying hens, adaptations to the MBRC were necessary.
+From 2017-2019, the MHFZ with then four units was used for both the broiler trials as well as the laying hen trials of the BÖLN-project "Treated common vetch seeds monogastrics".
+In order to house laying hens, adaptations to the MHFZ were necessary.

 Project status: ongoing